On July 31, Facebook will be updating the Terms of Service again. Why?

 There are many reasons for doing that, and I’ll give you lots of carrots, but let’s start with a few sticks.
-Article 4.4 of the Facebook Terms of Service clearly states:
+The Facebook Terms of Service state:

 “You will not use your personal timeline primarily for your own commercial gain, and will use a Facebook Page for such purposes.”